-The purchase consideration was allocated based on their fair values on the date of acquisition, in Canadian dollars as follows:
+The purchase consideration was allocated to the assets acquired based on their fair values on the date of acquisition as follows:

+2018

 Fair value of assets acquired:

-Investment in Vista Ridge LLC \$ 7
+Investment in Vista Ridge \$ 7

 Intangible assets (note 16) 17

 Assets acquired at fair value \$ 24

 As per the terms of agreement, the Company paid 50% of the consideration (\$12 million (US\$9 million)) on the date of acquisition.
-The remaining 50% of the consideration (\$12 million (US\$9 million)), will be settled on commencement of commercial operations and has been recognized as a liability within other liabilities (note 21).
+The remaining 50% of the consideration at the date of acquisition (\$12 million (US\$9 million)) will be settled on commencement of commercial operations and has been recognized as a liability within other liabilities (note 21).